jamesplease/react-state-context/README.md

 }
 ```

+Note that `setState` differs from the Component `setState` in that there is no second argument.

-> Heads up! the actions API was inspired by [redux-thunk](https://github.com/reduxjs/redux-thunk).
+> :information_desk_person: Heads up!
+The actions API was inspired by [redux-thunk](https://github.com/reduxjs/redux-thunk).
 If you have used that
 > API, you may notice the similarity.
 In redux-thunk, the thunks are passed the arguments `(dispatch, getState)`.
 In this
 > library, you are passed `(setState)`.